A lot or a little?

-Parents need to know that the consistent use of profanity in this movie may override its many humorous scenes, and as such, may not be appropriate for preteens and younger kids.
-In one scene that adults may find funny, an irate Steve Martin employs "f--k" repeatedly while arguing with a rental car agent; in another, Candy jokes about picking up pick-up sticks with his "butt cheeks."
-At the same time, the film does impart a few moral lessons, such as the value of family and not judging a character by his first impression.
-Teens should be fine watching this film, but they should probably do so with an adult.
+Parents need to know that Planes, Trains and Automobiles is a classic 1987 John Hughes-directed comedy in which two opposite characters, a loquacious salesman played by John Candy and a cynical advertising executive played by Steve Martin, face one setback after another while trying to get home in time for Thanksgiving.
+The consistent use of profanity in this movie may override its many humorous scenes and, as such, may not be appropriate for younger kids.
+In one scene that adults may find funny, an irate Steve Martin employs "f--k" repeatedly while arguing with a rental car agent; in another, Candy jokes about picking up pickup sticks with his "butt cheeks."
+Expect some smoking and drinking.
+The film does impart a few moral lessons, such as the value of family and not judging a character by his first impression.

 What's the story?

-Neal Page and Nell Griffith couldn't be more unlikely traveling partners, let alone friends.
-Neal, a wearied executive from the Chicago suburbs who has sat in on one too many business meetings, is desperate to come home to his wife and children for Thanksgiving dinner after his plane is indefinitely laid over in Wichita, Kansas.
-Played by Steve Martin, Neal repeatedly meets up with goofy shower-ring salesman John Candy in a series of coincidental encounters, beginning with Nell's unwittingly stealing Neal's New York City cab.
-Throughout their journey, they spar with Midwestern hicks, motel clerks, a rental car agent, and law enforcement figures, traveling not only by plane, train, and automobile, but by bus and even foot as well.
+In PLANES, TRAINS AND AUTOMOBILES, Neal Page and Del Griffith couldn't be more unlikely traveling partners, let alone friends.
+Neal (Steve Martin), a wearied executive from the Chicago suburbs who has sat in on one too many business meetings, is desperate to come home to his wife and children for Thanksgiving dinner after his plane is indefinitely laid over in Wichita, Kansas.
+Neal repeatedly meets up with goofy shower-ring salesman Del (John Candy) in a series of coincidental encounters, beginning with Del's unwittingly stealing Neal's New York City cab.
+Throughout their journey, they spar with Midwestern hicks, motel clerks, a rental car agent, and law enforcement figures, traveling not only by plane, train, and automobile but by bus and even foot as well.

 Is it any good?